Home » Mains » Salads » Hearty and Simple Moroccan Chickpea Salad

 Moroccan chickpea salad with carrots and couscous

-The other Moroccan aspect to this salad is the dressing, which is packed with fragrant and earthy spices common to Moroccan food.
+The other Moroccan aspect to this vegetarian salad is the dressing, which is packed with fragrant and earthy spices common to Moroccan food.
 Turmeric, cumin, coriander, paprika, white pepper, ginger and cinnamon all feature in the dressing.
-You can also add cayenne or chili powder if you want heat, although there’s plenty going on even without that.
+You can also add cayenne or chili powder if you want heat, although there’s plenty going on even without them.

-Tips for the best chickpea salad
+Tips to make the best chickpea salad

 This means cooking your chickpeas up to a few days ahead of time (or using canned), steaming couscous and preparing the dressing.
-This dressing actually tastes better if you let the flavours meld and settle.
+This salad dressing actually tastes better if you let the flavours meld and settle.
 How handy.

 chickpeas, carrots and couscous in a bowl

 Add the rest of your ingredients just before serving.
-I do this by layering them over the top of the chickpea mixture and drizzling with remaining dressing.
+I do this by layering each ingredient over the top of the chickpea mixture and drizzling with remaining dressing.
 Then, when someone takes a scoop of salad, they get a good amount of everything on the spoon.
 If you mix in the smaller ingredients like feta cheese, nuts and dates, they end up at the bottom of the bowl where only the last person will enjoy them!

-If you want the salad for school or work lunches, layer it into a container or a jar.
+If you want to make this salad for school or work lunches, layer it into a container or a jar (see my chickpea chicken jar salad recipe for inspiration, jar salads are so pretty!.
 Pop chickpeas on the bottom, then carrot, then couscous.
 Put the arugula, parsley, nuts, cheese and dates on top, and put on a lid.
 Take a separate container of dressing.
-Prepared like this, the salad will keep in the fridge for a couple of days.
-When you’re ready to serve just tip it into a bowl and mix through the dressing.

 Couscous and chickpea salad with a bowl of dates